-Ground 3 is based on obviousness of claim 2 in combining Evans and Mueller PCT in view of Bell and Tacken.
-(EX1003, ¶136-144.)
-This Ground combines the complete variable region sequences of SEQ ID NOS:2 and 4 taught by Evans under the name "humanized 5G1.1" with the constant regions of SEQ ID NOS:2 and 4 taught by Mueller PCT.
-The combination of Evans and Mueller PCT is directed by Tacken, which confirms the constant region of eculizumab is the IgG2/G4 type taught by Mueller PCT, and by Bell, which directs a POSA to Evans for the variable region sequence of eculizumab to treat PNH.
-In addition, Mueller PCT's disclosure of "h5G1.1 CO12 HuG2/G4" specifically taught a POSA to combine with the CO12 variable domain from Evans, resulting in an antibody as a pharmaceutical composition that is a 100% match for SEQ ID NOS:2 and 4 as recited in challenged claim 2.
+Ground 3 is based on obviousness of claims 1-5 and 7-10 in combining Bell, Evans, and Mueller PCT in view of Tacken.
+(EX1003, ¶¶151-160; EX1062, ¶¶47-61.)
+Bell teaches that eculizumab, also known as "h5G1.1," is a "particularly useful" antibody for treatment of PNH.
+Bell points to Evans for the complete variable region sequences of eculizumab under the name "humanized 5G1.1," which correspond to the variable regions of SEQ ID NOS:2 and 4.
+Bell and Evans are combined with Mueller PCT, which teaches the constant regions of SEQ ID NOS:2 and 4.
+The combination of Evans and Mueller PCT is directed by Tacken, which confirms the constant region of eculizumab is the IgG2/G4 type taught by Mueller PCT.
+In addition, Mueller PCT's disclosure of "h5G1.1 CO12 HuG2/G4" specifically teaches a POSA to combine with the CO12 variable domain from Evans, resulting in an antibody as a pharmaceutical composition that is a 100% match for SEQ ID NOS:2 and 4 as recited in challenged claim 1.
+As with Ground 1, Bell, Bowdish, and Evans also variously disclose the uninventive formulation, dosing regimen, and efficacy limitations of claims 2-5 and 7-10.